senisioi/rolegal/README.md

 # A Spacy Package for Legal Document Processing & Other Resources

+This is the source code to build a spacy package with floret embeddings trained on legal documents and with legal NER capabilities.
-The directory ro_legal_fl contains the full spacy project.yml and config that can be used to build ro_legal_fl spacy package.
-The following commands assume you are in the ro_legal_fl directory:
+The directory `ro_legal_fl` contains the full spacy `project.yml` and config that can be used to build `ro_legal_fl` spacy package.
+The following commands assume you are in the `ro_legal_fl` directory:

 ```bash
 cd ro_legal_fl